Welcome to Loughton Karate Club where we practice the Wado Ryu style of karate.

 Translates into English as ‘The Way of Peace and Harmony’.

-This style of karate originates from Okinawa and was founded by Hironori Otsuka in 1934.
+Our style of karate originates from Okinawa and was founded by Hironori Otsuka in 1934.
 It is a fast flowing, evasive style which combines the punches, kicks and blocks of karate with throws, locks and grappling of jujitsu.
+Wado ryu was brought to England by Tatsuo Suzuki in the 1960's.

 Sensei Stephen O'Brien